 Entry Doors

 Adding an entry door creates an additional exit and safety feature for the garage.
-Entry door costs can range $100–$2,500 each, from simplistic styles to those with high-security features.
+Entry door costs can range from $100–$2,500 each, from simplistic styles to those with high-security features.
 Since an entry door has to be cut into the wall of the house for an attached garage, this will be more expensive.

 Windows